laksh-g/xrcapstone/week5.md

   turned in
 - Smoke effect!
 Smoke is produced when searing a steak
 - Seasoning and shakers!
 Salt, pepper, and parsley shakers are now available
+- Object information UI!
+Get temperature, salt levels, and more information about objects

 ## Bug Fixes